evkx/evkx.github.io/content/models/maserati/grancabrio/grancabrio_folgore/_index.md

 ## Drivetrain

-Maserati GranCabrio Folgore features an all-wheel drive system powered by two motors, one on each axle.
+The Maserati GranCabrio Folgore features an all-wheel drive system powered by two motors, one on each axle.

 ### Suspension

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 145 mm, and the maximum is 205 mm.

-### Drive modes
+### Drive Modes

 The Maserati GranCabrio Folgore lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 4 modes: